Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 "Die Überlieferung der Kantate BWV 65 läßt -- insbesondere infolge des Verlustes der Originalstimmen -- eine Reihe von Fragen offen.
 So ist es nicht sicher, ob die Hornpartien der Sätze 1 und 6 auf Instrumenten in C-basso oder -alto gespielt werden sollen.
 Einer verbreiteten Praxis der ersten Hälfte des 18.
 Jahrhunderts entsprechend, sind diese Partien jedoch wahrscheinlich mit Trompetenmundstücken in C-alto geblasen worden, so daß Bachs Notierung (Umfang c1 - c3 bzw. c1 - b2) als Klangnotation zu lesen ist."

 ("The transmission of the cantata, BWV 65, -- particularly due to the loss of the original parts -- leaves open a number of questions.
 For instance, it is not certain whether the horn parts for mvts.
-1 & 6 should be played on C-basso or C-alto instruments.
+1 & 6 should played on C-basso or C-alto instruments.
 According to a widespread performance practice during the 1st half of the 18th century, these parts would then probably be played as C-alto using trumpet mouthpieces so that Bach's notation (range for 1st horn: c1 to c3 and 2nd horn from c1 to b2) would be read as actually sounding notes as written.")

 This comment was written in 1976 when this cantata was first published by the NBA in its critical edition.
 Meanwhile, the Csibas, in their 1994 publication, have determined that Corni in C had the same length as the Tromba in C and that the Corni in F were a 5th lower than the Tromba in C. This was a Germanic tradition in the latter half of the 17th century.
 Experimentation and innovation at the beginning of the 18th century brought about changes.
 Mattheson's (1713) comment that horns can be played more easily than trombae refers, according to the Csibas, to Corni in C of 12 feet or longer.
 J. Chr.
 Weigel (1698) gives an illustration of a Waldhorn in C having a 16 foot length wound 6 times.
 France also had such instruments.
 Morin's "La chasse du cerf" (1708) has a Corno in C part written in such a way that a violin or oboe could easily play it as well.
-Contrary to claim made by A. Baines, this high part can be played by a 16-foot Corne par force, an instrument developed in France.
+Contrary to the claim made by A. Baines, this high part can be played by a 16-foot Corne par force, an instrument developed in France.

 On p.
 59, the Csibas state: